lfit/releng-global-jjb/docs/jjb/lf-c-cpp-jobs.rst

     :install-prefix: CMAKE_INSTALL_PREFIX to use for install.
         (default: $BUILD_DIR/output)
     :make-opts: Parameters to pass to make. (default: '')
+    :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :pre-build: Shell script to run before performing build.
 Useful for setting up dependencies. (default: '')
     :stream: Keyword that to represent a release code-name.